 Credit: UNESCO

 Have you visited any sites on UNESCO’s World Heritage list?
 There are over 1000 of them throughout the world, each of particular cultural or natural significance.
-There are numerous sites in the Indian Ocean – will they make it onto your bucket list?
+There are numerous UNESCO World Heritage sites on the Indian Ocean islands – will they make it onto your bucket list?

 -